ByLaws of the Libertarian Party of Tennessee

 - be certified as a member of the LPTN as defined in Article III, Section A.3 and/or A.4, and accepted by the convention by majority vote.

 C. The Convention will, by absolute majority vote, certify all state level or higher candidates who will be eligible to have “Libertarian” next to their names on the ballot and/or represent the Libertarian Party of Tennessee as a candidate for a state level or higher elected office.

 The endorsement of local candidates will be at the discretion of the county affiliates and regional coordinator involved.
 Candidates can have their endorsement recalled by the same procedure for recalling officers in Article IV section B.

-D. Delegates to National Libertarian Party conventions, and Presidential Electors in Presidential election years, are elected at the previous state convention, by a majority vote of that convention, along with alternates.
-In the event that a delegate cannot attend, that delegate shall select an alternate, or the duty will fall upon the state chair to select the replacement from among the previously elected alternates.
+D. Delegates to National Libertarian Party conventions, and Presidential Electors in Presidential election years, are elected at the previous state convention, by proportional approval voting, along with alternates.
+In the event that a delegate cannot attend, the duty will fall upon the Head of the Delegation to select the replacement from among the previously elected alternates.
 The Chair shall be designated as the Head of the Delegation; in the event (s)he is unable to attend, (s)he shall be entitled to appoint a replacement from among the delegates attending.
 In the event that additional LPTN members in good standing are able to attend a National Convention, they shall be named as Alternates at the discretion of the Head of the Delegation.
 Presidential elector positions unfilled at convention may be named by the chair at a later date.